-Asset-backed securities (ABS) are debt instruments collateralized by a variety of loans and obligations.
-These obligations usually include student loans, credit card receivables, auto loans, home equity loans etc. The obligations of different investment ratings are pooled together and then sold off to investors by breaking them up into smaller units through a process known as securitization.
+Asset-backed securities (ABS) are debt instruments collateralized by various loans and obligations.
+These are types of derivative instruments.
+These obligations usually include student loans, credit card receivables, auto loans, home equity loans, etc. The obligations of different investment ratings are pooled together and then sold off to investors by breaking them up into smaller units through a process known as securitization.

 Securitization is a process in which a pool of obligations is put together and broken into smaller investable units and then sold off to the interested investors.
 It usually begins with a bank wanting to move some loans and obligations from its balance sheet.
 This bank is called a sponsor.
 The sponsor sets up a special purpose vehicle (SPV) and moves the obligations into it.
 The SPV pays the price of these obligations to the bank.
-After the bank selling the loan pools to the SPV, the SPV sells them to a trust.
-The trust is the party which actually issues the ABS.
+After the bank sells the loan pools to the SPV, the SPV sells them to a trust.
+The trust is the party that actually issues the ABS.
 The trust will convert the loan pool into debt instruments and issue them to the investors.
 The investors get a periodic return from the ABS as and when the interest and the principal on the underlying loans are paid.

 The underlying pool in the ABS usually has loans with different credit ratings.
-So, the ABS is also divided into various tranches, e.g A, B and C. Tranche A is the superior tranche and will be paid first.
-Trance B has a lower credit rating than A, and C is usually non-investment grade.
-Because of this difference in their credit-worthiness, the yields at which they are issued are also different.
-Tranche A has the lowest yield and highest price while the Tranche C has the highest yield and lowest price.
+So, the ABS is also divided into various tranches, e.g., A, B, and C. Tranche A is the superior tranche and will be paid first.
+Trance B has a lower credit rating than A, and C is usually a non-investment grade.
+Because of this difference in their creditworthiness, the yields at which they are issued are also different.
+Tranche A has the lowest yield and highest price, while Tranche C has the highest yield and lowest price.